Imagine having a tool that can automatically detect if you are using JPA and Hibernate properly.

 Returning a result set only in Alice’s transaction

-However, if just Alice is reading the employee records in the IT department while Bob just issues the insert statement without reading the current employees, PostgreSQL does not detect the Phantom Read anymore.
+However, if just Alice is reading the employee records in the IT department while Bob just issues the insert statement without reading the current employees, PostgreSQL does not prevent the second write anymore.

 MVCC is a great concurrency control mechanism, but, because it does not use pessimistic Predicate or Range locks, it must detect anomalies by inspecting the currently running transaction schedule.
 This is a very complex task, and there might be edge cases when a database engine might not detect some anomaly that would otherwise be prevented by a 2PL-based concurrency control mechanism.

 Compared to 2PL, which has been around since late 1970’s, the Serializable Snapshot Isolation algorithm is rather new, being published in 2008 and first introduced into Postgres 9.1 (2011).
 There is a lot of research undergoing in the field of database and distributed systems, and, in future, we might benefit from even more reliable optimistic concurrency control mechanisms.
 Meanwhile, it’s better to understand the tradeoffs and limitations of the current implementations to ensure that data integrity is not being compromised.

 My next article will demonstrate how you can overcome Phantom Read anomalies when the underlying MVCC-based Serializable isolation level cannot prevent it properly.